SpectralVectors/sasse-docs/WhatIsSASSE.md

 SASSE stands for Stylized Assets, Spectral Shaders and Effects.

-It is an evolution of an earlier addon, designed to take advantage of Blender's Asset Browser and Geometry Nodes to give you easily accessible, procedural and customizable stylized assets and effects.
+It is an evolution of an earlier addon of mine, designed to take advantage of Blender's Asset Browser and Geometry Nodes to give you easily accessible, procedural and customizable stylized assets and effects.

-## What Does It Do?
 There are already many excellent toon shading setups for Blender, though for some you must adopt unique workflows to achieve the best results (e.g. UV or Normal editing, channel based lighting).

 I wanted to be able to treat a stylized scene the same way I would a 'standard' 3D scene: